webfp/tor-browser-selenium/README.md

 * [stem_adv.py](https://github.com/webfp/tor-browser-selenium/tree/master/examples/stem_adv.py): Simple use of Stem with the TorBrowserDriver with more advanced configuration

+## Compatibility
+[Tested](https://travis-ci.org/webfp/tor-browser-selenium) with the following Tor Browser Bundle versions on Debian (Wheezy) and Ubuntu (14.04 & 15.10):

+* 4.0.8
+* 5.5.4
+* 6.0a4

 ## Troubleshooting

-Solutions to some potential issues:
+Solutions to potential issues:

 * Outdated (or incompatible) Python Selenium package: This is the source of various obscure errors.
 Run: `pip install -U selenium`
 * Outdated Tor Browser Bundle: Download and use a more recent TBB version.